radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 It is no longer acceptable for RADIUS to rely on MD5 for security.
 It is no longer acceptable to send device or location information in clear text.
 This document therefore deprecates insecure uses of RADIUS, and mandates the use of secure TLS-based transport layers.

-The use of TLS-based transport ensures complete privacy and security for all RADIUS traffic.
+The use of a secure transport such as IPSec or TLS ensures complete privacy and security for all RADIUS traffic.
 An observer is limited to knowing rough activity levels of a client or server.
 That is, an observer can tell if there are a few users on a NAS, or many users on a NAS.
 All other information is hidden from all observers.

 ## Overview

 The rest of this document begins a summary of issues with RADIUS, and shows just how trivial it is to crack RADIUS/UDP security.
-We then mandate the use of TLS transport, and describe what that means.
+We then mandate the use of secure transport, and describe what that means.
 We give recommendations on how current systems can be migrated to using TLS.
 We conclude with privacy and security considerations.

+As IPSec has been discussed previously in the context of RADIUS, we devote little time to it here, other than to say it is an acceptable solution.
+As the bulk of the current efforts are focussed on TLS, this document likewise focusses on TLS.

 # Terminology